Home Warranty Renewal: Should You Renew and How Much Does It Cost?

 Pincher's Pro Tip

 Pay annually instead of monthly to avoid administrative surcharges.
-Annual plans typically cost 10–15% less than paying month-to-month over the course of a year.
+Annual plans typically cost 10-15% less than paying month-to-month, and some providers (like 2-10 Home Buyers Warranty) offer an additional $5 monthly discount for enrolling in auto-renewal.

 Smart Savings Made Simple!